stadium-software/howto-datagrid-enum-column-value-styling/readme.md

 ![](images/ColumnsEditor.png)

 3. Add CSS similar to the below to your stylesheet.
-This displays the content as pills and assigns specific colours to each enum value

-This example styles DataGrid content for the values `Subscribed`, `Unsubscribed`, and `No data`.
-You can modify the CSS to suit your needs.:
+This example assigns a base style for all cells containing the CSS class `pills` and additionally styles DataGrid content for the values `Subscribed`, `Unsubscribed`, and `No data` in separate colours.
+You can modify the CSS to suit your needs.
 ```css
 .pill span {
 	font-weight: bold;